 GDPR or General Data Protection Regulation is a data protection law in the EU to safeguard user’s privacy.
 So, if you’re operating in Europe, then you’ll have to comply with GDPR.

 And to do that, you’ll need to get consent from the user to track their information in Google Analytics.
 If they decline, then you’ll have to anonymize IPs, disable demographic tracking, disable user IDs and other types of tracking.

 With Google Site Kit, you cannot automatically disable tracking, hide IP addresses, and have to manually set up GDPR compliance – which will require coding.

-No Enhanced eCommerce Integration
+No eCommerce Metrics